wagtail/sphinx-wagtail-theme/demo_docs/source/typesetting.rst

 are retrieved and ordered according to a language's orthography for visual display.

+- one
+- two Typesetting requires the prior process of designing a font (which is widely but erroneously confused with and substituted for typeface).
+One significant effect of typesetting was that authorship of works could be spotted more easily; making it difficult for copiers who have not gained permission.

+- three

 Typesetting requires the prior process of designing a font (which is widely but erroneously confused with and substituted for typeface).
 One significant effect of typesetting was that authorship of